hamishdickson/burnupPrototype/README.md

 burnupPrototype
 ===============

+Note: this is a prototype, once I'm happy with this implementation I will create a web app for this.

-Prototype: octave implementation of a burnup chart using machine learning
+Octave implementation of a burnup chart using machine learning.

-The idea here is to create burnup charts using machine learning to help pick your teams velocity
+The idea here is to create burnup charts using machine learning to help pick your teams velocity.
+This uses linear regression and will aim to predict the "most likely" finish date.

+As with all machine learning tools, the more data that can be fed to this the better.

-See here for an explaination for what a burnup chart is http://www.clariostechnology.com/productivity/blog/whatisaburnupchart
+See here for a more detailed explaination for what a burnup chart is http://www.clariostechnology.com/productivity/blog/whatisaburnupchart